x7upLime/andrewdomain/content/posts/a_brief_story_of_hier.md

 The natural question here I think is:
 "Why do we even have this distinction between those directories".
-At a first glance it seems like unnecessary overcomplication, afer all we're talking about the same entities.
+At first glance, it seems like unnecessary overcomplication, after all, we're talking about the same entities.
 And also: "Why is this filesystem **usually mounted from a separate partition**??".

-Let's start by understanding better the purpose of the /usr filesystem, and equally importantly, where does it even come from.
+Let's start by understanding better the purpose of the /usr filesystem, and equally importantly, where it even comes from.

 ### split-usr

-There is a very interesting mail that people close to where the changes are made keep quoting as a referce to this phenomenon, that provides historical context.
+There is a very interesting mail that people close to where the changes are made keep quoting as a reference to this phenomenon, which provides historical context.
 I'm talking about [this mail](http://lists.busybox.net/pipermail/busybox/2010-December/074114.html) from the busybox ml.